 Even great athletes don't reach the Olympics without coaches.
-I prayed, "Jesus, I want all of you I can get - would you please lead me to someone who can coach me, guide me, spiritually parent me?"
-That's when he brought Barb Choat into my life.
+I prayed, "Jesus, I want all of you I can get.
+Would you please lead me to someone who can coach me, guide me, spiritually parent me?"
+He brought Barb Choat into my life.

-When I asked a mutual friend to tell Barb I'd like to be discipled, he returned, "She says she'll only disciple you if you go a month without saying yes to anything."
+When I asked a mutual friend to tell Barb I'd like to be discipled, he returned, "She'll only disciple you if you go a month without saying yes to anything."

 A month?
 I played Ado Annie, the Girl Who Cain't Say No, in the musical Oklahoma my senior year of high school.
-That role was definitely type-casted!

 Sure enough, that night the phone rang.
-The Children's ministry director from my church called to ask if I'd design and lead a Missions program for children at church on Wednesday nights.
+The Children's ministry director from my church called to ask if I'd design and lead a Missions program for children on Wednesday nights.
 Design?
 Lead?
 Missions?
 I would love... ugh, sigh.
-"I'm so sorry, I can't," were some of the hardest words I've uttered.
+"I'm sorry, I can't," were some of the hardest words I've uttered.